Throughout the year, there are many activities for children that celebrate local traditions, such as Pirates Week and Junior Batabano.

 Budding Chef Cooking Classes

-Budding young chefs can get their gourmet on in these fun classes in Camana Bay.
-Bon Vivant runs regular after-school and weekend classes that are designed to inspire budding young chefs (aged 4-12 years).
+Bon Vivant sometimes run after-school and weekend classes designed to inspire budding young chefs (aged 4-12 years).
 They’ll learn basic cooking skills and create delicious and nutritious dishes.
-For more information call (345) 623 2665, email email@example.com or visit www.bonvivant.ky.
+For more information, call (345) 623 2665, email: email@example.com or visit www.bonvivant.ky.

-Cadets learn life skills, and develop morals and high standards of conduct through challenging, military-style activities.
+Cadets learn life skills, develop morals and high standards of conduct through challenging, educational and military-style activities.

-The programme offers a wide range of activities including drills, field craft, adventure, navigation, first aid, music and water-based activities.
-For more information contact (345) 946 9810, email: firstname.lastname@example.org, visit www.cicadetcorps.ky or their Facebook page.
+The programme offers a wide range of activities including drills, field craft, adventure, navigation, first aid, music and water-based activities for ages 12-18 years.
+For more information contact (345) 946 9810, email: firstname.lastname@example.org, visit www.cicadetcorps.ky or visit their Facebook page or Instagram.

-The Mission House also hosts traditional craft and cultural classes and workshops.
+The Mission House hosts traditional craft and cultural classes and workshops.
 For more information visit www.facebook.com/missionhousecayman.

 The National Trust

 The Scouts Association is a non-formal educational programme which encourages the development of boys through enjoyable, outdoorsy activities.
-From the Beaver-Scout programme (6-8 years) to the Venture Scout unit (16-19 years) boys will have fun, make friends and enjoy themselves while developing vital skills and earning badges.
+From the Beaver-Scout programme (6-8 years) to the Venture Scout unit (11-19 years) boys will have fun, make friends and enjoy themselves while developing vital skills and earning badges.
 There are at least 300 local members promoting exploration and the development of leadership skills through fun activities.
-For information call (345) 949 1515 or email: email@example.com or pay them a visit at the new Scout Headquarters on 34 Middle Road, George Town.
+For information call (345) 939 8813 or Winston Hayle on email: firstname.lastname@example.org or pay them a visit at their Scout Headquarters on 34 Middle Road, George Town.

 Storytelling & Singalong

 Children love being read aloud to, and the stories can help to develop their imaginations as well as teach them values.
-Story-time is a gentle introduction to learning to sit still and listen and to be around other children.
+Story-time is a gentle introduction to learning to sit still and listen, and more importantly, to be around other children.